Gender Discrimination: US Supreme Court Cases

-If you have been treated unfairly due to your gender when seeking housing, employment, or an education, your civil rights may have been violated.
-You may have a claim for gender discrimination.
-Being mistreated because of your gender is unfair and illegal.
-Do not hesitate to take action.
-The best way to defend your rights and move forward is to discuss these issues with an experienced civil rights attorney familiar with discrimination claims.
+Don't hesitate to take action.
+The best way to defend your rights is to discuss these issues with an experienced civil rights attorney familiar with discrimination claims.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.

 Contact a qualified civil rights attorney to help you protect your rights.